 Spring Checklist Item #10 – Cut the Clutter

 Every item in a room takes up space and makes it feel smaller.
 No one wants to envision themselves living in a cluttered home.
 Throw out stacks of newspapers and magazines.
 Pack away family photos, collectible items, knickknacks, and souvenirs.
 This will not only make the room feel bigger, but it also helps the buyer to see the home as “theirs” instead of “yours”.
 It also makes for much better photographs to use in a listing when selling a mobile home.

 Similar to Tip #10, you should also beware of how much furniture is in each room of your mobile home.
 Take a room full of furniture and add a family of potential buyers walking through – is there enough room for everyone?
 Keep furniture at a minimum so that traffic flows well and rooms do not appear smaller than they are.

 Spring Checklist Item # 12 – Closet Space

 If a buyer opens a closet door and sees it packed with clothes, shoe boxes, and hats, they may think the closet is too small to meet their needs.
 Store winter clothing, boots, and winter sporting equipment so the remaining items fit with room to spare.
 This will make the closet in a mobile home you’re selling appear much larger.

 Spring Checklist Item #13 – Lighten Up

-Paint stained or chipped walls a light, neutral color.
+When it comes to painting the walls of your mobile home, touching up stained or chipped walls with a light, neutral color can really lighten things up.
 A clean slate allows the buyer to picture the decorating possibilities.
 Also, replace interior light bulbs with the highest wattage safe for each fixture.
 This will increase the springy, bright feeling of the home.